80at8/dhcp-batcher/README.md

-# sonar dhcp-batcher w/ integrated relay and proxy.
+# sonar dhcp-batcher w/ integrated proxy.
 ![written in Go!](https://github.com/80at8/dhcp-batcher/blob/master/assets/netgopher.svg)

 (not for production use, poc only!).